devgateway/www.developmentgateway.org/_posts/2011-12-27-geocoding-hits-the-ground.md

 created: 1325013222
 old_path: news/geocoding-hits-ground
 title: Geocoding Hits the Ground
-lede: 'This Story from the Field comes from Joshua Powell, a Business Development Associate with Development Gateway focusing on AidData and geocoding work:'
+excerpt: 'This Story from the Field comes from Joshua Powell, a Business Development Associate with Development Gateway focusing on AidData and geocoding work:'
 thumbnail: assets/featured-images/malawi_fromfield.jpg
 thumbnail-fid: "5741"